jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Still laughing, he selected a very pretty thimble, rapidly enclosed it in a pink-cottoned box, wrapped that again in white paper, and gave it to Louis.

-"There," he said, "give that to Frau Anna with a <p class="pagenum">Begin page 91</p> Christmas greeting from her old sweetheart.
+"There," he said, "give that to Frau Anna with a <hr><p class="pagenum">Page 91</p> Christmas greeting from her old sweetheart.
 No, I don't want your quarter.
 Keep it to buy seed-cakes."

 "Thank you, sir," said Louis.
 "A Christmas greeting from her old sweetheart!
 I won't forget.
 But what is Christmas?" he added.